beefburrito/Akinator-OS/README.md

 This is where the response arraylist is being compared with each and every entity's attributes to look for a match also a part of the layer processing

+## Running the program

+Note: When trying to execute the program always make sure to close the excel file or it will cause an error like in the picture